cygnusb2b/fortnight-graph/README.md

 DEBUG=express:*
 MONGOOSE_DEBUG=1
 ```

-## Interactive Terminal
-You can load an interactive terminal for the app container via `yarn run terminal`.
-This will allow you to add, remove, or upgrade project dependencies using Yarn (among other things).
-Note: _the application instance must be running via `yarn run start` for the terminal to load._

 ### Production Environment Variables
 The following environment variables must be set at run-time for the production deployment of this application.
 The development and test environments set appropriate values for those environments within the `docker-compose.yml` configuration files.